akarshitkverma/maximize-minerFee/README.md

 An optimized way to maximize Miner Fee while creating Blocks.

+## About

+Bitcoin miners construct blocks by selecting a set of transactions from their mempool.
+Each transaction in the mempool:

+- includes a fee which is collected by the miner if that transaction is included in a block
+- has a weight , which indicates the size of the transaction
+- may have one or more parent transactions which are also in the mempool

+The miner selects an ordered list of transactions which have a combined weight below the maximum block weight.
+Transactions with parent transactions in the mempool may be included in the list, but only if all of their parents appear before them in the list.
+Naturally, the miner would like to include the transactions that maximize the total fee.

 ## Problem Statement

 - To create a valid block from the pending transactions, maximizing the fee to the miner.